Hackers News Hackers News

 Jennifer sherman

-Threat actors executed a significant supply chain attack targeting the official checkmarx/kics Docker Hub repository.
-They pushed trojanized images designed to harvest and exfiltrate sensitive developer credentials and infrastructure secrets.
+A significant supply chain attack has been uncovered, impacting the official checkmarx/kics Docker Hub repository and several Checkmarx VS Code extensions.
+Threat actors successfully pushed malicious images and extension versions, which were engineered to harvest and exfiltrate sensitive developer credentials and infrastructure secrets from compromised environments.

 Table Of Content